coastalgit/flight-plan/framework/FLIGHT-PLAN-SPECKIT-SETUP.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-SpecKit now has full context from your Flight Plan:
+SpecKit now reads from your Flight Plan:
-✓ Current phase and standards
-✓ Tech stack and constraints
-✓ Quality requirements
+✓ docs/project-spec.md - All requirements from PRD
-✓ Open questions and blockers
+✓ docs/project-plan.md - Tech stack, architecture, approach
+✓ .specify/memory/constitution.md - Principles & workflow

+No need to re-type requirements - everything is already there!

+━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+⚠️  FOR AI: STOP HERE

+DO NOT offer to:
+- "kick off a first feature spec"
+- "start with a feature"
+- "create a spec for X"
+- "run /speckit.specify for you"
+- ANY proactive suggestions

+The user will use SpecKit commands when THEY decide to.
+Your job is DONE after showing the success message above.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```